Value-Guided Iterative Refinement and the DIQ-H Benchmark for Evaluating VLM Robustness: Experiments

 \subsection{Impact of Temporal Quality Degradation}

 We first investigate the necessity of introducing temporally coherent degradations by comparing VLM performance under two distinct conditions: (1) sequences of images without quality degradation (clean inputs), and (2) sequences where images undergo progressive, temporally varying degradations.
-Specifically, we evaluate QwenVL

-common VLM metrics such as accuracy, consistency, and hallucination rates across multiple tasks (VQA, object tracking, and captioning).
-Experimental results reveal a significant performance drop under degraded conditions: for instance, the hallucination rate tested on LLava-7B-strict increases notably from 16.9$\%$ to 27.5$\%$.
+Compared to the GPT-4o-lightweight baseline, where raw lightweight VLM outputs are directly adopted as pseudo-ground truth and yield an accuracy of 72.2\% (100\% - 27.8\%) against human-verified validation labels, the VIR-refined annotations produced by GPT-4o-strict attain an accuracy of 83.3\% (100\% - 16.7\%), representing a 15.3\% relative improvement.
+Experimental results reveal a significant performance drop under degraded conditions.
 These quantitative outcomes clearly indicate the substantial impact of temporal degradation, confirming the critical importance of modeling degradation in benchmark datasets.